3 Days Playing Mermaids in Mallorca

 Pro Tip:

-As a popular cruise ship port, dainty Palma can quickly become overrun with thousands of tourists in the main city center, especially during the cruising high-season of the spring and summer.
+As a popular cruise ship port, quaint Palma can quickly become overrun with thousands of tourists in the main city center, especially during the cruising high-season of the spring and summer.
 If you’re set on dining at a particular restaurant, you should plan to make reservations in advance since you likely won’t know which days a cruise ship will be docking in the harbor!

 Day 3